-- (a) The following exhibits are filed as part of this Quarterly Report on Form 10-Q: - 99.1 Periodic Report Certification of Chief Executive Officer - 99.2 Periodic Report Certification of Chief Financial Officer - (b) On May 17, 2002, we filed a current report on Form 8-K (Item 5), dated May 14, 2002, announcing that we had applied to The Nasdaq Stock Market, Inc. to transfer the listing of our common stock from the Nasdaq National Market to the Nasdaq SmallCap Market.
+- (a) The following exhibits are filed as part of this Quarterly Report on Form 10-Q: - 99.1 Periodic Report Certification of Chief Executive Officer - 99.2 Periodic Report Certification of Chief Financial Officer - (b) On August 15, 2002, we filed a current report on Form 8-K (Item 5), dated August 14, 2002, announcing that we had received a letter from The Nasdaq Stock Market, Inc., stating that we would be provided an additional 180 calendar days (until February 10, 2003) to achieve compliance with Nasdaq Marketplace Rule 4310(c)(4), which requires the bid price of our common stock on the Nasdaq SmallCap Market to be not less than \$1.00 per share.

-On May 24, 2002, we filed a current report on Form 8-K (Item 5), dated May 22, 2002, announcing that: (i) The Nasdaq Stock Market, Inc. notified LivePerson that Nasdaq had approved our application to transfer the listing of our common stock from the Nasdaq National Market to the Nasdaq SmallCap Market; and (ii) our stockholders had approved separate proposals to amend our Fourth Amended and Restated Certificate of Incorporation to effect, alternatively, one of three different reverse splits of our issued and outstanding shares of common stock, at a ratio of one-for-three, one-for-five and one-for-seven.
+On September 13, 2002, we filed a current report on Form 8-K (Item 5), dated September 13, 2002, announcing that our Board of Directors had determined not to effect any of the reverse split proposals which were approved by our stockholders at the Annual Meeting on May 23, 2002.
+The proposals would have amended our Fourth Amended and Restated Certificate of Incorporation to effect, alternatively, one of three different reverse splits of our issued and outstanding shares of common stock, at a ratio of one-for-three, one-for-five and one-for-seven.